Online RN to MSN Programs in Texas: Comparing Top Schools

 - Current associate nursing degree or diploma

-- Submit official transcripts from all high schools, colleges, and universities you have attended
+- Official transcripts from all high schools, colleges, and universities attended

 - 3.0 GPA or higher on previous coursework